tpwres/teczki-polskiego-wrestlingu/content/o/ppw.md

 ### Lost Lore

 PpW used to have a Wikia page with detailed internal lore and history, including storied feuds, rankings, character backgrounds, past events and videos from the backyard era.
-This went defunct in 2023, and was unavailable, even on Internet Archive's Wayback Machine.
+This went defunct in 2023.
+The Internet Archive's Wayback Machine only had an [incomplete version](https://web.archive.org/web/20230422172700/https://ppwofficial.fandom.com/pl/wiki/PPW) available.
 Snippets could be found in cached results on Google when searching for certain related terms, but most of it was lost.

 That wiki was located at `ppwofficial.fandom.com` (and `ppwofficial.wikia.com` earlier before the renaming).